-Microsoft-Activision: $69bn deal temporarily blocked in US
+Microsoft-Activision: US judge temporarily blocks $69bn deal

 - Published

-A judge has granted a request by regulators in the US to temporarily block Microsoft's $69bn (£56bn) purchase of Activision Blizzard.
+A judge has granted a request by US regulators to temporarily block Microsoft's $69bn (£56bn) takeover of Activision Blizzard.

 The court says the temporary restraining order "is necessary to maintain the status quo while the complaint is pending".